briancollins081/Cashier-Coding-Challenge/README.md

 		*Ksh.5.00    coins
 		*Ksh.1.00    coins
 		*Ksh.1    cents -> 100cents= Ksh 1.00
+ Instructions:
 	To run the program:
 		*open index.html in a browser,
 		*press Ctrl+Shift+I to open developer tools,
 		*click on the tab with console on it.
 		*Now refresh the page by pressing Ctr+R
 		*Key in the details
 		*View Summary in Console